Helio609/chatgpt-api-nest/README.md

 3. Start `next dev` or `next build && next start`.
 The default working port is 3000.

+## Docker

+1. Use `docker build -t erohal/chatgpt-api-nest:latest` to build the container.
+2. Start the container using `docker-compose -f docker-compose.yml`.

 ## Interfaces

 1. POST /auth/login